-So, if your goal is to lose body fat while getting enough of all of the essential nutrients (including the amino acids) then you want to be moving from where you are now to a higher percentage of protein in your diet.
+So, if your goal is to lose body fat while getting enough of all of the essential nutrients (including the amino acids), then you want to move from where you are now to a higher percentage of protein in your diet.
 To achieve this involves reducing foods that contain high amounts of carbs and/or fat while not avoiding higher protein foods.

 There is a tipping point at around 50% protein (or a protein:energy ratio of greater than 3.0) where you start to get diminishing returns in terms of nutrient density.

 The High Protein:Energy recipes will maximise satiety but won’t provide optimal nutrient density, so they are probably only appropriate for someone wanting to lose body fat fast (e.g. someone who is morbidly obese or a bodybuilder trying to lose the last few grams before a show) before transitioning to a more sustainable nutrient-dense approach.

 The chart below shows that less fat aligns with a higher nutrient density.
 Fat is a great fuel source but is not necessarily full of nutrients.
 If you are getting adequate protein and omega 6, you will be getting plenty of fat.

 When it comes to non-fibre carbohydrates, there seems to be an optimal intake somewhere between 15 – 20% of calories where nutrient density is maximised.
 While there is no such thing as an essential carbohydrate and it is wise to titrate your carb intake to ensure stable blood sugars, many of the vitamins and minerals are easier to obtain from foods that also contain some carbohydrates.